TazE-scripts/HideCrafter/README.md

 3. Unzip and move `HideCrafter` to the Simba scripts directory.

 ## Crafting Tip
-- **Green d'hide body** for optimal xp (approx. 270k/h) and cost (under 20m for 99).
+Crafting **Green d'hide body** is recommended for an optimal balance of xp gain (approximately 270k/h) and cost efficiency (under 20m for 99 crafting).

 ## Script Goals
-- Further efficiency modes
+- Add different efficiency modes
-- Profit/Loss tracking
+- Implement profit/loss calculations
-- Collection checks
+- Introduce collection checks
-- Automate leather trading
+- Enable automatic leather trading

 ## Credits
-- Thanks to @prunodito!
+Thanks to @prunodito for their support!